doctormay6/e2eclient/README.md

 # E3 Protocol (End-to-End Encryption)

+*Attention:* this repository has been archived indefinitely due to it being unfinished and the author reprioritizing his time with no plans to continue working on this.

 A basic end-to-end encryption protocol implemented in Python in which messages are sent between two clients.
 The server connecting the clients has no visibility into the conversation, and only exists to bridge two clients that use the same connection key.

 ## Features: